peterhinch/micropython_ra8875/docs/GUI.md

 lines of text exceeds the height available, scrolling may be performed, either by calling a method or by touching the control.

+Works with fixed and variable pitch fonts.
+Tab characters are supported for Python fonts (not for the RA8875 internal font).

 Constructor mandatory positional arguments:
  1. `location` 2-tuple defining position.
  2. `width` Width of the object in pixels.